AbdullahMalik17/Learning-TypeScript/04step-modules/Modules.md

 ## default keyword
 default keyword is used to default the export .
 Each file has only one default export .
 When we import the default variable , we don't use the curly braces.
+## Import Anilus
+we also change the name of import variable by using as keyword with name .
+## Changing in tsconfig.json
+We change somethings in  tsconfig because our previous tsconfig make a difficult js file .
+Changes as follows:-

+   "target":"es2022",
+   "module":"NodeNext",
+   "moduleResolution":"NodeNext"
+## Changing in package.json
+Some changes are as follows:-

+   "type":"module"